Saddle-To-Saddle Dynamics in Deep ReLU Networks: Low-Rank Bias in the First Saddle Escape

-For nonlinear networks, the focus has been mainly on shallow networks, where a condensation effect is observed, wherein group of neurons end up having the same activations (up to scaling).
-Roughly speaking, in the first escape direction, a first group of hidden neurons comes out first, all with the same activation (up to scaling), in the subsequent saddles, new groups can emerge or an existing group can split in two \cite{Chizat2018} (though sometimes they may fail to split leading to problems \cite{boursier_2024_condensation_issue}).
-This condensation effect leads to a form of sparsity, since each group then behaves as a single neuron, thus reducing the effective number of neurons \cite{luo_2021_condensed,simsek-2021-symmetries-loss}.
+For nonlinear networks, the focus has been mainly on shallow networks, where a condensation effect is observed, wherein groups of neurons end up having the same activations (up to scaling).
+Roughly speaking, in the first escape direction, a first group of hidden neurons comes out first, all with the same activation (up to scaling), in the subsequent saddles, new groups can emerge or an existing group can split in two \citep{Chizat2018} (though sometimes they may fail to split leading to problems \citep{boursier_2024_condensation_issue}).
+This condensation effect leads to a form of sparsity, since each group then behaves as a single neuron, thus reducing the effective number of neurons \citep{luo_2021_condensed,simsek-2021-symmetries-loss}.
 These dynamics could be understood as implicitly implementing a Frank-Wolfe algorithm \citep{bach2017_F1_norm}: alternating between finding new neurons to 'add' to the mix, and then tuning the mixing weights to get the best possible fit \citep{kunin-2025_alternating_GF}.

-To our knowledge, the only prior theoretical analysis of saddle-to-saddle dynamics in deep nonlinear networks is for nonlinearities that are differentiable at zero (such as the arctan), in which case the dynamics around the saddle at the origin can be approximated by those of a linear network (because the pre-activations are small, the nonlinearity can be approximated by its linearization) \cite{bai_2022_depth_embedding}.
-This leads to a low-rank bias, where all layers are rank 1 in the first escape direction.
-Saddle-to-saddle dynamics with multiple steps have been observed empirically in deep $\mathrm{ReLU}$ networks trained on supervised \cite{atanasov:2024-ultrarich} and self-supervised \cite{simon:2023-stepwise-ssl} tasks, and these empirics motivate our present theoretical study.
+To our knowledge, all prior theoretical analysis of saddle-to-saddle dynamics in deep nonlinear networks rely on an equivalence to deep linear networks, which can arises with differentiable nonlinearities (e.g. arctan) allowing for a Taylor approximation of the origin \citep{bai_2022_depth_embedding}, or in specific settings where the ReLUs do not change signs \citep{zhang_2025_bias_free_ReLU_linear_eq}.
+This leads to a low-rank bias, where all layers are rank-one in the first escape direction.
+Saddle-to-saddle dynamics with multiple { plateaus/saddles} have been observed empirically in deep $\mathrm{ReLU}$ networks trained on supervised \citep{atanasov:2024-ultrarich} and self-supervised \citep{simon:2023-stepwise-ssl} tasks, and these empirics motivate our present theoretical study.